 You might know that gender balance is a problem at your company.
 You see the issues that arise from groupthink and a lack of diversity in viewpoints, communication styles, and thought processes.
 Maybe you’re uncomfortable with the conversation itself.
 Or maybe you just have no idea where to start.

 That’s why I’m here.
 For most of my nearly 30 years in corporate America, I’ve held a senior leadership role and had a “seat at the table” surrounded by almost exclusively men.
 I’ve spent my career partnering with executive teams to create talent strategies that support business objectives in organization design, performance and rewards, succession planning, leadership development, and employee engagement.
 And I’ve seen firsthand how gender imbalance is causing company after company to lose money.

 Want to learn the value of hard work and a little grit?
 Try growing up in a family with seven kids on a farm in rural Indiana.
 My childhood shaped my desire to push boundaries and explore new ways of doing things.
 Early on I was intrigued by gender roles and the different strengths and styles both men and women bring to the table.
 As college ended and my corporate career took hold, I became fascinated with this topic and how it could impact profits.
 After decades of firsthand corporate experience and hours of research, gender-balanced leadership has become both my passion and area of expertise.

-- current EVP and COO for Finish Line, Inc.
+- former EVP and COO for Finish Line, Inc.